SwarmUS/SwarmUS-doc/docs/sections/reference/HiveMindBridge/defining-callbacks.md

 ```

 > When you implement you swarm solution, make sure to check that the return function calls are implemented on the remote caller, this will be a frequent cause of bugs.
+Remember: "returning" a value after the execution of a callback will really just make a function call request on the caller's side with the return values as arguments.
 Also, do make sure that the arguments match with the return values of the callback.

 ## Asynchronicity